 At a minimum, the Care Plan must be developed and submitted to the MCO for review annually, and no less than 30 calendar days prior to the expiration of the existing care plan/budget.
 This 30 calendar day timeframe allows enough time for the Care Coordinator and MCO to make an informed and accurate determination of all requested services before the existing care plan/budget expires.
-The MCO will notify the member, Care Coordinator, and Support Broker in writing when a determination has been made on the Care Plan request.
+The MCO will notify the member_Member, Care Coordinator, and Support Broker in writing when a determination has been made on the Care Plan request.
 The determination may be a full approval, a partial approval, or a full denial.
-The MCO shall indicate which goal(s) of the Care Plan have been approved or denied in FOCoSonline and a letter shall be sent to the member including written instructions for the member/legal representative to follow if the member disagrees with the denial decision(s).
+The MCO shall indicate which goal(s) of the Care Plan have been approved or denied in FOCoSonline and a letter shall be sent to the member_Member including written instructions for the member_Member (legal representative to follow if the member_Member disagrees with the denial decision(s).

 9.17.
-SDCB Budget and Care Plan Approval Process for Individuals Who Transitioned from the MI VIA Waiver Program

-Prior to 1/1/2014, the Mi Via TPA approved many Mi Via employees/vendors at a reimbursement rate which was above the maximum Mi Via rate for a particular Mi Via service.
-The higher reimbursement rates are to continue to be approved in SDCB so long as the specific EOR and SDCB provider relationship does not encounter a break in service.
-If, for any reason, the relationship ends and a new employee/vendor is hired, the SDCB reimbursement rate for the new provider shall not exceed the current approved SDCB range of rates (9.A 9.22.1) for any SDCB covered service.
+SDCB Budget and Care Plan Approval Process for Individuals Who Transitioned from the MI VIA Waiver Program does not encounter a break in service.
+If, for any reason, the relationship ends and a new employee/vendor is hired, the SDCB reimbursement rate for the new provider shall not exceed the current approved SDCB range of rates (9.22.1) for any SDCB covered service.
 When the aforementioned situation occurs, the budget may be reduced by the corresponding amount, if the SDCB member has no other legitimate SDCB need(s).